NEW 7 WONDERS OF THE WORLD

 Which wonders have you visited so far?

-Due to ease of travel, so far I have only visited the Colosseum but I do have more wonders on the horizon and I’m very excited to get a jump start on this travel mission.
+So far I have visited the Colosseum and Petra but I do have more wonders on the horizon and I’m very excited to continue to explore the wonders of the world.

 What tips do you have for visiting these famous sites?